Graph Anomaly Detection in Time Series: A Survey: Categorization of G-TSAD Methods

-\b{Several recent methods address both limitations, i.e. capturing both \g{intra-variable and inter-variable} information, as well as using both the generator and discriminator for computing the anomaly score}.
-For example, STGAN \cite{deng2022graph} was proposed to detect anomalies in traffic \b{network}.
-STGAN includes two components: a generator to model the \g{intra-variable and inter-variable} pattern, trend, and external features; and a discriminator to distinguish the real samples from the fake samples.
-STGAN calls its components, respectively, spatiotemporal generator and spatiotemporal discriminator since both \b{are based on} graph convolutional gated recurrent unit \b{that explores the \g{intra-variable} and \g{inter-variable} correlations among neighboring nodes.} \b{Anomaly score is computed based on the performance of both the generator and discriminator.} While the generator detects sudden changes in traffic networks, the discriminator detects traffic anomalies such as abnormal times and locations.
+Several recent methods address both limitations, i.e. capturing both intra- and inter-variable information, as well as using both the generator and discriminator for computing the anomaly score.
+STGAN \cite{deng2022graph} was proposed to detect node-level anomalies in the traffic networks.
+STGAN first constructs graphs for the traffic network, with edge weights calculated using the Euclidean distance between nodes.
+STGAN then includes two components: a generator to model intra- and inter-variable patterns, trend, and external features; and a discriminator to distinguish the real samples from the fake samples.
+STGAN calls its components, respectively, spatiotemporal generator and spatiotemporal discriminator since both are based on graph convolutional gated recurrent unit that explores the intra- and inter-variable correlations among neighboring nodes.
+Anomaly score is computed based on the performance of both the generator and discriminator.
+While the generator detects sudden changes in traffic networks, the discriminator detects traffic anomalies such as abnormal times and locations.

-While HAD-MDGAT can overcome the first challenge and STGAN can tackle both challenges seen in CCG-EDGAN, it is worth mentioning that the major issue of both HAD-MDGAT and STGAN methods is that, unlike CCG-EDGAN that uses both noises and the real data as the input to improve the generated samples diversity and unlike any GAN-based methods applied on images that use only noises as the input, HAD-MDGAT and STGAN set only the real data as the input and no noise is used to generate fake samples.
+While HAD-MDGAT can overcome the first challenge and STGAN can tackle both challenges seen in CCG-EDGAN, the major issue of both HAD-MDGAT and STGAN methods is that, unlike CCG-EDGAN that uses both noises and the real data as the input to improve the generated samples diversity and unlike any GAN-based methods applied on images that use only noises as the input, HAD-MDGAT and STGAN set only the real data as the input and no noise is used to generate fake samples.
 This potentially leads to the mode collapse problem in the GAN framework.